 Waste Discharge Authorizations

-The Waste Discharge Regulation defines what industries, activities and operations require authorizations to discharge to the air, water, and land in B.C.
-An authorization can be a permit, approval, operational certificate or registration under a regulation or code of practice.
+The Waste Discharge Regulation defines what industries, activities and operations require authorizations to discharge or release waste to the air, water, and land under the Environmental Management Act (EMA) in B.C.
 Find out how to apply and what is required to obtain an authorization.

 Types of Authorizations

-The Ministry develops two types of regulation to authorize common types of waste discharges: those issued by Cabinet, and those specifically issued by the Minister of Environment (Codes of Practice).
-Each regulation sets the terms and conditions of the discharge; operators must meet the terms and conditions specified in the regulation in order to be exempt from the requirement to obtain a permit or approval.
+The Ministry has two types of regulations to authorize common types of waste discharges: 1) those issued by Cabinet, 2) and those issued by the Minister of Environment (Codes of Practice).
+These regulations, including Codes of Practice, set out common or standard terms and conditions required to discharge waste.

 A permit is a site-specific authorization granting permission to discharge waste to the environment from a specific industry or activity.
-A permit sets the terms under which discharge may occur.
+A permit sets the terms under which discharge may occur for a particular facility, activity or operation.
 Permits are ongoing authorizations and may be amended, transferred, suspended, or cancelled.

-An approval is similar to a permit except it is issued for short-term period, up to a maximum of 15 months.
+An approval is similar to a permit, which sets the terms under which discharge may occur for a particular facility, activity or operation, however an approval is issued for short-term period, up to a maximum of 15 months.
 An approval may be amended, suspended or cancelled, and will automatically expire at the end of its term; it cannot be renewed.

 An operational certificate is issued in response to the authorization of a waste management plan.
 Waste management plans are generally completed by regional government bodies to control the disposal of municipal garbage or sewage.
 An Operational Certificate is issued to the plan holder, or to private operators discharging under the plan, to specify additional terms and conditions.
 Operational Certificates are ongoing and may be amended, suspended or cancelled.